 Fellowship Square Residents at the Boyce Thompson Arboretum, one of their first trips after being fully vaccinated.

-However, what really drove me to get vaccinated was my desire to see everyone enjoying life again.
-To see our residents in the Garden Café enjoying each other’s company, and to see our invaluable employees laughing and talking with residents as they go about their day.
-To squeeze my wild grandkids after 12 long months and to meet their sweet baby sister who arrived this June.
+However, what drove me to get vaccinated was my desire to see everyone enjoying life again.
+To see our residents in the Garden Café enjoying each other's company, and to see our invaluable employees laughing and talking with residents as they go about their day.
+To squeeze my wild grandkids after 12 long months and meet their sweet baby sister, who arrived this June.

-Getting vaccinated gave me the confidence to go out and about, knowing that not only was I protected, but I was also protecting those around me – both known and unknown.
-Complete strangers who may have compromised immune systems and who might not be able to fight COVID as well as someone else.
+Getting vaccinated gave me the confidence to go out and about, knowing that not only was I protected, but I was also safeguarding those around me – both known and unknown.
+Protecting strangers, someone else's sister, son, or father, who may have compromised immune systems and who might not be able to fight COVID as well as another.